panda-roux-dev/MoonGem/README.md

 - `mg.get_path()`
     - Returns the path portion of the requested URL
+    - This path is standardized to include a default document (index.gmi) if one is not present (see get_raw_path)
+- `mg.get_raw_path()`
+    - Returns the path as requested by the client, prior to standardization
 - `mg.get_input([meta])`
     - If an input argument was included in the request URL, this method returns that value
     - If no input was provided in the request, then the server responds with a code-10 status response and optional `meta` string